London has many haunted pubs as can be seen from the following accounts.

-This most famous of haunted pubs stands on the site of a 17th century mansion once owned by the Neville family, which burned down.
-The cellars of the pub are the original cellars of the mansion and are reputed to be haunted by a member of the Neville family.
+This Volunteer Pub stands on the site of a 17th century mansion once owned by the Neville family, which burned down.
+However, the cellars of the pub are the original cellars of the mansion and are reputed to be haunted by a member of the Neville family.
 The accounts cannot agree on his name but they all say that the ghost wears, 'a surcoat, breeches and fancy stockings'.

 Ye Olde Cock Tavern, Fleet Street, London, EC4Y 1AA

-A girl who worked in the pub opened the back door and screamed when she saw a grinning, disembodied head apparently floating in the mid air.
+An ancient pub, Ye Olde Cock Tavern, has a very unpleasant haunting, which was witnessed by a girl who worked in the pub.
+One morning, she opened the pub's back door and screamed when she saw a grinning, disembodied head apparently floating in the mid air.
 From a portrait, she was later able to identify to whom the head belonged.
 It was the writer Oliver Goldsmith who is buried outside the pub, exactly below where she encountered the apparition.